BigDataBiology/big-data-biology_org/projects/small_orfs.md

 opportunity for in silico prediction of novel AMP molecules.
 However, AMPs are too small for standard gene prospection methods.

 Macrel (for metagenomic AMP classification and retrieval) is an end-to-end pipeline for the prospection of high-quality AMP candidates from (meta)genomes.
 Its classifiers perform similarly to the state-of-the-art in the prediction of both antimicrobial and hemolytic activity of peptides.
-However, Macrel has a enhanced precision, recovering high-quality AMP candidates using real data.
+However, Macrel has enhanced precision, recovering high-quality AMP candidates using real data.

 Macrel is implemented in Python 3 and is available as open source.